-A common doubt, I often get, and quite a consistent one is: “How much gap should be there, between exercise and meal?”
+A common doubt, I often get is: “How much gap should be there, between meals and workout?”

-Proper nutrition is extremely important to fuel your workout and optimal recovery post-workout.
-The question here is not about nutrient timing or what to eat before workout, but how much gap between exercise and meal should be there.
+Proper nutrition is extremely important to fuel your workout and optimal recovery post workout.
+The question here is not about nutrient timing or what to eat before workout, but how much gap should be there between meals and exercising.
 But a lot depends on the time of the day you are working out.

 Because the timing is limited, as you need proper sleep also, so you cannot afford to have a full-fledged meal, before a workout, early morning.

-However, as I have told in my earlier videos and articles too, it is always better to workout post a meal, whether big or small.
-A 2011 study in the Canadian Journal of Behavioral Science, by Jennifer Coelho & team, investigated the nature of the timing of exercise relative to an eating opportunity.
+However, it is always better to workout post a meal, whether big or small.
+A 2011 study, investigated the nature of the timing of exercise relative to an eating opportunity.
 Researchers took female undergraduate students and divided them into three groups: exercise before eating, exercise after eating, or no exercise.